 This is a relatively new player on the hair loss game but one that’s gaining popularity because of its effectiveness.
 It’s also relatively inexpensive when compared to other hair loss shampoos and comes with a 100% money back guarantee.
 There’s certainly nothing to lose by trying this product.

 - Money-back guarantee

 - There’s no direct link to argan oil and hair loss prevention.

-So, what’s with the “Big 3?”
-More commonly used in reference to the three major auto companies (General Motors, Ford, and Fiat Chrysler), the Big 3, in this case, points to the primary ingredients in Lipogaine’s hair loss shampoo: biotin, castor oil, and Emu oil.
-True, there’s no ketoconazole, but Lipogaine stands by its three ingredients and focuses on them exclusively.
+So, what’s with the “Big 5?”
+More commonly used in reference to the three major auto companies (General Motors, Ford, and Fiat Chrysler), the Big 5, in this case, points to the primary ingredients in Lipogaine’s hair loss shampoo: Biotin, Caffeine, Argan Oil, Castor oil and Saw Palmetto.
+True, there’s no ketoconazole, but Lipogaine stands by its five ingredients and focuses on them exclusively.

 The antibacterial and anti-fungal properties of castor oil make it beneficial against scalp infections and dandruff, but it also includes ricinoleic acid – which has been shown to increase circulation to the scalp while improving hair growth.
 Ricinoleic acid also works to undo the damage of harsh chemical hair products.

-While you can buy all three of Lipogaine’s ingredients separately, it would be cost prohibitive.
-A bottle of emu oil alone can cost $30, while an 8 oz. bottle of Lipogaine Big 3 sells for around $25.
-You get all three ingredients in on package.
+While you can buy all five of Lipogaine’s ingredients separately, it would be cost prohibitive.
+A bottle of Argan oil alone can cost $20, while an 8 oz. bottle of Lipogaine Big 5 sells for around $25.
+You get all five ingredients in on package.